What are cold sores?

 Cold sores are caused by the herpes simplex virus (HSV).
 There are two types of herpes simplex virus: HSV-1 and HSV-2.
 Both virus types can cause lip and mouth sores and genital herpes.
 The herpes simplex virus usually enters the body through a break in the skin around or inside the mouth.
 It is usually spread when a person touches a cold sore or touches infected fluid-such as from sharing eating utensils or razors, kissing an infected person, or touching that person's saliva.
-A parent who has a cold sore often spreads the infection to his or her child in this way.
 Cold sores can also be spread to other areas of the body.

 How are cold sores treated?

 Cold sores will usually start to heal on their own within a few days.
-But if they cause pain or make you feel embarrassed, they can be treated.
-Treatment may include skin creams, ointments, or sometimes pills.
-Treatment may get rid of the cold sores only 1 to 2 days faster, but it can also help ease painful blisters or other uncomfortable symptoms.
+However, if they cause pain or make you feel embarrassed, they can be treated with skin creams, ointments, or sometimes pills.
+Treatment may get rid of the cold sores only 1 to 2 days faster, and can also help ease the pain.

 The herpes simplex virus that causes cold sores cannot be cured.
 After you get infected, the virus stays in your body for the rest of your life.
-If you get cold sores often, treatment can reduce the number of cold sores you get and how severe they are.
+If you get cold sores often, treatment can reduce the number of cold sores you get and their severity.

 How can you prevent cold sores?

 - Avoid coming into contact with infected body fluids, such as kissing an infected person.